Facilities

 A large hall with a stage.
 It is made with Jindai cedars and cypresses.
 A framed calligraphy by the artist Matsuura Ranshu of Lord Hirato, who became a count, hangs in this hall.

 The ceiling is made with Jindai cedars.
 This hall can also be used as a meeting room.
-Historic artifacts from the Royal Princess of Kazunomiya and other unique devices like an antique telephone are also exhibited in this hall.
+Historic artifacts such as an antique telephone and others are also exhibited in this hall.

 The letters of Kansuiro in the wooden logo plate is a writing by a calligrapher Cho Sanshu.
 One of a rare works that has inscription of Shirakawa Sengoku.